Volunteer in India

 In both Nepal and India, during the two main annual Hindu festivals of Dussehra and Diwali the school programme is interrupted by around two weeks of holidays.
 Dussehra is a moveable feast, taking place some time between the end of September and early October and Diwali, the festival of lights, follows 21 days later.
 Therefore, at this time of year, preference is given to volunteers who can commit themselves to three months.
 The weather is usually wonderful in these autumn months, so the holidays provide a great opportunity to trek or travel, or to wander around and observe the many religious activities taking place.

 Surrounded by Nepal on the west and Bhutan on the east, Tibet on the north, and India’s state of West Bengal on the south, Sikkim’s tiny area of about 2,800 square miles is not easy to see on South Asia maps.
 Altitudes range from 800 feet above sea level up to the summit of Kanchenjunga (28,169 feet), the third highest mountain in the world.
 Gangtok is the capital, and it has many of the things you will need to stock up on.
-You are likely to want to visit it from time if you are working in the more remote schools.
+You are likely to want to visit it from time to time if you are working in the more remote schools.

 The indigenous tribal people of Sikkim are called Lepcha, and Lepcha kings used to rule Sikkim when it was an independent kingdom.
 However, the Lepchas are now outnumbered by Tibetans and Nepalis, and it was discontent from this immigrant population that resulted in the Indian government incorporating Sikkim as India’s 22nd state in 1975.

 Kalimpong District, West Bengal (India)